Jonasdoubleyou/satellite/README.md

 ### ./generators/pythagoran_triples <n>

 Given all triples `{ (a, b, c) | c ∈ (1, n), a^2 + b^2 = c^2 }`, find a black/white coloring for the numbers a, b and c so that for every triple, not all three numbers have the same color.

+### ./generators/graph_coloring <DIMACS graph file>

+Colors the graph using the least number of colors such that all neighbouring nodes have a different color.

+### ./generators/sudoku <sudoku file>

+Encodes a variable size sudoku into SAT.